The NBA finally appears willing to consider expansion. For Seattle, that’s genuine cause for excitement.

 And there’s no better way for a league to get a rapid influx of cash than to expand.
 The league’s last expansion came in 2004, when it launched the Charlotte Bobcats (now Hornets).
 The expansion fee of $300 million back then seems quaint, if not laughably low, less than two decades later.

 By all accounts, the starting point for the next expansion fee will be $1 billion.
-In 2017, an unnamed owner told The Athletic’s David Aldridge the number would be $2 billion.
-And last week, on The Bill Simmons Podcast, Dallas Mavericks’ owner Mark Cuban tossed out the number $3 billion.
+In 2017 an unnamed owner told The Athletic’s David Aldridge the number would be $2 billion.
+And last week, on The Bill Simmons Podcast, Dallas Mavericks owner Mark Cuban tossed out the number $3 billion.

 Divide that 30 ways, and it’s a quick $100 million payout in the coffers of all 30 existing NBA clubs.
-That will get you through a lot of COVID-19 economic hardship.
+That would get you through a lot of COVID-19 economic hardship.

-Remember there are reasons the league has resisted expanding.
+Remember, there are reasons the league has resisted expanding.
 Probably the biggest is that the new teams start sharing in the revenue, which shrinks the pie.
-Silver is also concerned that the competitive balance of the league, already an issue in this era of “super teams,” would get even more pronounced with two new teams.
-Also, Seattle and other potential new markets, such as Las Vegas, have served the league well as a built-in relocation threat for any franchise having issues with the viability of their arena.
+Silver also is concerned that the competitive balance of the league, already an issue in this era of “super teams,” would get even more pronounced with two new teams.
+Also, Seattle and other potential new markets, such as Las Vegas, have served the league well as a built-in relocation threat for any franchise having issues with the viability of its arena.

-But with another tough year impending, the financial lure of expansion is going to get stronger and stronger.
+But with another tough year impending, the financial lure of expansion is going to get stronger.
 It was telling that Cuban, who has long been a foe of expansion — he was the only owner to vote against the Charlotte expansion — now says he’s for it.
-He added on the Simmons’ podcast, “I don’t think it’s the right time for it yet because you couldn’t get momentum in those places.
+He added on the Simmons podcast, “I don’t think it’s the right time for it yet, because you couldn’t get momentum in those places.
 But there will come a time where it will be discussed.”

 Here’s Cuban explaining to Simmons why he voted against the Charlotte expansion: “The $300 million we took as an expansion fee, now all of a sudden Charlotte gets one-30th of all of the shared revenue, right?
-If that was $30 million, just to pick a number out of the air, and they’re getting 30 million every year, well, in 10 years they get all their money back, right?
-So all it was a loan to us.
+If that was $30 million, just to pick a number out of the air, and they’re getting $30 million every year, well, in 10 years they get all their money back, right?
+So all it was was a loan to us.
 I tried to explain that to some of the old-school owners who were involved, and it just didn’t resonate with them.
 They just didn’t understand it.
 And now that $300 million looks like the bargain of all time.”

 Then Cuban threw out the $3 billion number to Simmons as a possible expansion fee, and worked out the new math: “Well, they’ll get 1/31st of whatever income we have coming in.
 Let’s just say that’s $50 million.
 OK, is it worth it to take a $3 billion loan that we have to pay back over 60 years, right?
 Three billion divided by 50 million.